Leading documentation system improvements for Saas organizations

 -

-Introduced guidelines for content "chunking," content types (concept, task, reference), and plain language usage.
+Introduced guidelines for structured content (concept, task, reference) and plain language usage.

 -

-Reinforced user-centered best practices through training and ongoing editing reviews.
+Reinforced user-centered best practices through writer training and ongoing editing reviews.

 Reducing friction in content creation and publishing